 - US Treasuries and other high-grade government securities

 - Emerging markets

 As a side tip, if you’re not sure what an ETF actually gives you access to, you can search for it via the provider’s website.
-This will give you a full break down of what shares, bonds, or other assets the ETF holds.
-You should also make sure that you broker offers ETFs with high liquidity,
+This will give you a full breakdown of what shares, bonds, or other assets the ETF holds.
+You should also make sure that your broker offers ETFs with high liquidity,